Multiplicity of characters of finite reductive groups and Drinfeld doubles: Introduction

 The higher Frobenius–Schur indicators of modules over semisimple Hopf algebras form an interesting topic in Hopf algebras, for example, \cite{IMM, KSZ}.
 Furthermore, for a finite group $H$, we can consider the Frobenius-Schur indicators of the modules over the Drinfeld double $D(H)$ of a finite group $H$ via the group algebra $\mathbb{C}[H]$.
 A key ingredient of this indicator is the cardinality of the set

 from \cite[\S3]{sch}.

 Motivated by this, our next objective is to compute its size by decomposing over $\widehat{G^F}$.
 However, it is a difficult problem to treat arbitrary $m$ and $z$.
-For this reason, we restrict our attention to the case where $p$ is the characteristic of $\overline{\mathbb{F}_q}$.
-Equivalently, $|G^F|_{p'}=|G^F|/q^{|\Phi^+|}$ where $\Phi^+$ is the set of positive roots of $G$.
-Then we can get the following result: \begin{thm} For each $g\in G^F$, we have that
+For this reason, we restrict our attention to the case where $p$ is the characteristic of $k$.
+In other words, $|G^F|_{p'}=|G^F|/q^{|\Phi^+|}$ where $\Phi^+$ is the set of positive roots of $G$.
+Then we can get the following result, and this is proved in \S\ref{s:3}. \begin{thm} For each $g\in G^F$, we have that